ulosino/guides/public/content/guides/shell.md

 exec xmonad
 ```

 If this didn't work, don't worry; the majority of your work is done.
-Refer to the <Link href="/support/guides/virtual">XMonad installation guide</Link> for more detailed installation information.
+Refer to the XMonad installation guide for more detailed installation information.

 ---